-Lagenodifflugia vas (Leidy, 1874)
+Lagenodifflugia vas (Leidy, 1874) Medioli and Scott, 1983

 Diagnosis: Test pyriform, often with a well-marked constriction of the neck, frequently circular in cross-section but sometimes slightly compressed, composed mainly of agglutinated mineral particles bound by an organic cement: aperture terminal, circular: internally the shell is partitioned into two regions by a diaphragm constructed as part of the shell wall but having a single, usually central orifice.
-Nucleus with numerous nucleoli of different size, the largest ones in the periphery, intermigled with smaller ones; in general nucleoli are smaller towards the center.
+Nucleus with numerous nucleoli of different size, the largest ones in the periphery, intermingled with smaller ones; in general nucleoli are smaller towards the center.
+Zoochlorellae present.

 Remarks: The original description is of Joseph Leidy (1874): “Test composed of angular quartz particles, generally coarse, shape pyriform, with the neck constricted where it joins the body; fundus obtuse; mouth large, circular.
 Entosarc bright green from the abundance of chlorophyll granules.
 Length of test 2/5 mm.; neck one-fourth to one-third the length of the test.
 Abundant in Absecon Pond, New Jersey.”